 - Insert the desired number of DIMMs into the memory slots, starting with P1-DIMM #A1.
 (For best performance, please use the memory modules of the same type and speed in the same bank.) - 2.
-Push the release tabs outwards on both ends of the DIMM slot to unlock it. - Align the key of the DIMM module with the receptive point on the memory slot. - Align the notches on both ends of the module against the receptive points on the ends of the slot. - Use two thumbs together to press on both ends of the module straight down into the slot until the module snaps into place. - Press the release tabs to the locking positions to secure the DIMM module into the slot.
+Push the release tabs outwards on both ends of the DIMM slot to unlock it. - Align the key of the DIMM module with the receptive point on the memory slot. - Align the notches on both ends of the module against the receptive points on the ends of the slot - Use two thumbs together to press the notches on both ends of the module straight down into the slot until the module snaps into place. - Press the release tabs to the locking positions to secure the DIMM module into the slot.

-Reverse the steps above to remove the DIMM modules from the serverboard.
+Reverse the steps above to remove the DIMM modules from the motherboard.

-Note: This system supports 4 GB, 8 GB, 16 GB, 32 GB, 64 GB or 128 GB (3DS LRDIMM only) size memory modules.
+Note: 1 GB, 2 GB, 4 GB, 8 GB, 16 GB, 32 GB, 64 GB or 128 GB size memory modules are supported (128 GB with 3DS LRDIMM only).
 It is highly recommended that you remove the power cord from the system before installing or changing memory modules.
-Please refer to our web site for memory that has been tested on the X10DRFF-iG/iTG serverboard.
+Please refer to our web site for memory that has been tested on the X10DRFF-CG/CTG serverboard.